the-mason-jar/the-mason-jar/infusions/vodka/ursula.md

 -----------

 * Add 1 Argentinian cucumber, sliced lenth-wise into strips, for aesthetics.
+* Try and make sure all the cucumber is covered.
+If it isn't it'll dry out and/or wilt.
 * Make sure to taste often.
 * Be sure and strain the vodka well.
 A coffee fitler works well for this.
 You don't want any particles breaking down over time in your infusion.